Member Access Only

 Pulled pork quesadillas and nachos

-Saturday lunch
+Thu lunch

 Smash burger sliders

-Friday lunch
+Fri lunch

 Taco salad bowls

-Steak and egg
+Steak and eggs

-Sausage breakfast burritos
+Sausage burritos

 Megan's Tip Set that pork shoulder in the slow cooker before the morning rush and dinner is handled before you have had your coffee.
 Make a double batch of taco meat on Thursday and Friday lunch taco salads are completely free.
-Smash burger night on the Blackstone is the easiest crowd-pleaser you will make all month.
+Smash burger night is the easiest crowd-pleaser you will make all month.

-Thaw It Tonight RemindersSunday night move the chuck roast to the fridge for Monday French Dip.
-Tuesday night pull chicken breasts for Wednesday pasta salad.
-Friday night pull pork chops for Saturday.
-Saturday night pull ground beef for Sunday pasta bake.
+Thaw It Tonight Reminders Sunday night move the chuck roast to the fridge for Monday French Dip.
+Tuesday night pull chicken thighs from the freezer for BBQ chicken.
+Thursday night pull salmon or chicken for Friday garlic butter night.

 Mon